Virtual Khovanov homology using cobordisms: The topological complex for virtual links

-We proof the theorem by a spanning tree argument.
-We choose such a spanning tree.
-Start at the source and reorient the circles in such a way that the maps which belongs to the edges in the tree are the classical maps $m^{++}_+$ or $\Delta^+_{++}$.
+We prove the theorem by a spanning tree argument, i.e. choose such a spanning tree.
+Start at the rightmost leaves and reorient the circles in such a way that the maps which belong to the edges in the tree are the classical maps $m^{++}_+$ or $\Delta^+_{++}$.
 This is possible because we can use $m^{++}_+=m^{--}_-$ here.
 We do this until we reach the end.

 We repeat the process rearranging the numbering in such a way that the corresponding maps have the same sign as in the classical Khovanov complex.
 This is possible because every face has an odd number of minus signs (if we count the sign from the relation $\Delta^-_{--}=-\Delta^+_{++}$).